ansible/ansible-documentation/docs/docsite/rst/installation_guide/installation_distros.rst

 Installing Ansible on Windows
 -----------------------------

 You cannot use a Windows system for the Ansible control node.
-See :ref:`windows_faq_ansible`
+See :ref:`windows_control_node`

 .. seealso::